 Martin Midstream Partners L.P.
 (MMLP) Stock Sinks As Market Gains: What You Should Know

-MMLP will be looking to display strength as it nears its next earnings release.
+MMLP will be looking to display strength as it nears its next earnings release, which is expected to be July 27, 2020.
 The company is expected to report EPS of -$0.13, up 51.85% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for MMLP.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for MMLP should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate has moved 31.03% higher within the past month.
 MMLP is currently a Zacks Rank #1 (Strong Buy).

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 231, which puts it in the bottom 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 234, putting it in the bottom 8% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.